devares/BT-KAT-OWI/README.md

     TypAenderung2
 ```
 # Using the data
 The original dataset contains historical information for each *Tatbestand*.
 This information is preserved until the step *SpaltenEntfernung*.
-The following steps group the data-set and return the most recent entry per *Tatbestand*.
+The following steps group the dataset and return the most recent entry per *Tatbestand*.

 # License
 Traffic code offense data (Tatbestandskatalog) is in the public domain according to [§ 5 UrhG](https://www.gesetze-im-internet.de/urhg/__5.html).
 The repository is released under the [MIT](https://choosealicense.com/licenses/mit/).